 No, Charlie Brown, this isn’t the name of your next film; the Great Orchestra of Christmas Charity (known in PL as 'WOŚP - Wielka Orkiestra Świątecznej Pomocy’) is one of Poland’s biggest non-profit charity organisations which has raised billions of złoty to buy medical equipment for the Polish health system since it began in 1993.

-Founded by a man who can best be described as a force of nature, Jerzy Owsiak, WOŚP is essentially a huge one day telethon aimed at raising awareness and lots of money for children’s health care.
+Founded by a man who can best be described as a force of nature, Jerzy Owsiak, WOŚP is essentially a huge fundraising organisation aimed at raising awareness and lots of money for the health care of children and seniors.
 Initially organised to provide “health care for children by supplying medical equipment to public hospitals,” WOŚP changes its beneficiary cause each year and has since raised money for child victims of motor accidents and children with serious vision problems.
 In its first year, WOŚP raised 1.5 million USD but since these early days it has become the biggest event of its kind in Poland, blowing past targets and breaking records each consecutive year.

 In 2023, WOŚP raised over 243 million złoty to help fight sepsis.
 In 2024 the charity will be raising funds to repair post-pandemic lungs in children and adults.